by Rabbi Baruch Binyamin Hakohen Melman

-The three hilltops represent prophetically the three worlds which have permeated new world Jewish consciousness: Dis velt (this world), yenner velt (the other world) and Roose velt (the world of roses, the universal symbol of love and marriage).
+The three hilltops represent prophetically the three worlds, which, in Yiddish, have permeated new world Jewish consciousness: Dis velt (this world), yennem velt (the other/next world) and Roose velt (the world of roses, the universal symbol of love and marriage/FDR).

 Red, the symbolic color of sin, corresponds to the slowest vibration of the spectrum, while violet/purple, the color of the High Priest's garments, corresponds to the highest vibration of the color spectrum.
 (Roses are reddish, violets are blueish...)

 This material world in which we live, in contrast to our destiny to inhabit the spiritual world, has the unique quality of allowing all people of whatever vibrational level to interact with one another.
 One can lower or raise one's level by raising or lowering one's thought patterns, which in turn determine one's behaviors and character.